Romea/cropcraft/doc/configuration_format.md

 * `headland_width` (default: 4.0, in meters): an extra band of ground around the field.
 * `scattering_extra_width` (default: 1.0, in meters): an extra band around the field used to generate scattering.
+* `random_seed` (optional): integer used to initialize the random number generator.
+  If this element is specified, the generated environment will always be the same if the program is executed several times with no change in its configuration.
+  The program outputs its seed in order to use it in a configuration file and generate a similar environment.
 * `swaths`: a block that contains the configuration of each swath to generate.
   The key correspond to the name of the swath and the value is a swath block (described below).
 * `noise` (optional): a block that contains the noise configuration.